rafaeleyng/health-dashboard/README.md

 - metrics for quantitative measurements.
 You can use metrics for anything you want, like blood tests, mood tracking, poop tracking, water consumption, urine tests, whathever you would like to visualize.
 - annotations for medical history (medicines, treatments, surgeries etc)

+## project components

+This project consists of:
+- a Grafana instance, to visualize data
+- an HTTP API that will serve your data to Grafana
+- your data (in a separate repository that is cloned inside this one) as JSON and/or JavaScript files
+- scripts and configs to glue everything together

 ## how to use it

 This requires `docker-compose` installed.